Introduction

 The RocketRML Mapping Editor (RME) was designed and built to create descriptive mappings without the need to write or even know any mapping language.

-With a graphical user interface, the tool allows to define a mapping from a data structure A (source) to a data structure B (destination).
-To define and make use of the original data structure (source), the user can specify or upload a representative data sample.
+The tool allows users to define a mapping from data structure A (source) to data structure B (destination) using a graphical user interface.
+To define and use the original data structure (source), the user can specify or upload a representative data sample.
 To define the target format, the user can specify a Domain Specification by its URL.

-The mapping process is approached in a vice-versa manner, which means that the mapping definition happens from the destination format to the source.
+The mapping process is approached vice versa, meaning that the mapping definition happens from the destination format to the source.
 First, the user clicks a property from the Domain Specifications’s (data destination format) tree structure.
-This opens a dialogue that lets the user select the target property from the date source she wants to map from.
+This opens a dialogue that lets the user select the target property from the date source she wants to map.

 1.1 Start tool and sample upload